'

 Meghan Frank, Interim Co-CEO and Chief Financial Officer

-Meghan Frank is serving as interim co-CEO of lululemon as the board of directors conducts a search for the company’s next CEO.
-In this role, Ms. Frank supports all aspects of the business, alongside interim co-CEO André Maestrini and Executive Chair Marti Morfitt.
-She also oversees lululemon’s product, brand, supply chain, and enabling functions, in addition to continuing her Chief Financial Officer responsibilities.
+Meghan Frank is serving as interim co-CEO of lululemon pending the commencement of Heidi O’Neill’s role as chief executive officer on September 8, 2026.
+In this role, Ms. Frank supports all aspects of the business, alongside interim co-chief executive officer André Maestrini and executive chair Martha Morfitt.
+She oversees lululemon’s product, brand, supply chain, and enabling functions, in addition to continuing her Chief Financial Officer responsibilities.

 André Maestrini, Interim Co-CEO and President & Chief Commercial Officer

-André Maestrini joined lululemon in 2021 as Executive Vice President of International and currently serves as interim co-CEO as the board of directors conducts a search for the company’s next CEO.
-In this role, he supports all aspects of the business, alongside interim co-CEO Meghan Frank and Executive Chair Marti Morfitt.
+André Maestrini joined lululemon in 2021 as Executive Vice President of International and currently serves as interim co-CEO pending the commencement of Heidi O’Neill’s role as chief executive officer on September 8, 2026.
+In this role, he supports all aspects of the business, alongside interim co-CEO Meghan Frank and executive chair Martha Morfitt.
 He is also continuing his current responsibilities as President & Chief Commercial Officer, which includes overseeing lululemon’s global commercial strategy as well as the company’s regions, stores, and digital channels across North America, EMEA, APAC, and China Mainland.

 Prior to lululemon, Mr. Maestrini spent 14 years at adidas in various senior roles across the globe.
 During this time, he served in a number of General Manager positions where he helped to grow the company’s global sports categories and regional markets.
 Before adidas, Mr. Maestrini held marketing roles at The Coca-Cola Company, Danone, and Kraft Jacobs Suchard.